Discovery Call Framework: Questions, Scripts & the 30-Minute Structure

 What is a discovery call in B2B sales?

-A discovery call is a structured conversation at the beginning of the sales process where a sales rep asks questions to understand the prospect's current situation, challenges, goals, and buying process.
+A discovery call is a structured conversation at the start of the sales process.
+A sales rep asks questions to understand the prospect's current situation, challenges, goals, and buying process.
 The purpose is to determine whether there is a fit between the prospect's needs and the seller's solution, and to gather the information needed to tailor subsequent conversations — demos, proposals, and negotiations — to the prospect's specific context.
 A good discovery call typically lasts 20-30 minutes and focuses primarily on listening, not pitching.

 How many questions should I ask on a discovery call?